 Rural communities rely on natural resources for shelter, food, water and fuel for sustenance.

-Women are at the forefront in interacting with nature as they provide for their families but ironically are marginalised when it comes to socio-economic empowerment and leadership of their lives and the natural resources they engage with.
+Women are at the forefront in interacting with nature as they provide for their families, but ironically are marginalized when it comes to socio-economic empowerment and leadership of their lives and the natural resources they engage with.